filipecalegario/awesome-generative-ai/README.md

 * [cleanup.pictures](https://cleanup.pictures/): remove objects, people, text and defects from any picture for free
 * [remove.bg](https://www.remove.bg/): remove background from images
 * [Quick, Draw!](https://quickdraw.withgoogle.com/): Can a neural network learn to recognize doodling?
 A game to help NL by adding users drawing
+* [ChatGenius](https://chatgenius.one/?ref=agai): ChatGenius is a software company that provides a powerful AI chatbot solution powered by GPT-4 and ChatGPT.
+Our chatbot offers 24/7 support in over 110 languages and can be integrated seamlessly into your website or platform.

 ## Datasets